allegroai/clearml-docs/docs/getting_started/video_tutorials/core_component_overview.md

 Now that we have this remote execution capability, the possibilities are near endless.

 For example, It’s easy to set up an agent on either a CPU or a GPU machine, so you can easily run all of your experiments on any compute resource you have available.
-And if you spin up your agents in the cloud, they’ll even support auto scaling out of the box.
+And if you spin up your agents in the cloud, they’ll even support autoscaling out of the box.

 You can set up multiple machines as agents to support large teams with their complex projects and easily configure a queuing system to get the most out of your available hardware.